Lower Fox River and Green Bay Site

 - An evaluation of background information

 - Effectiveness of the cleanup and any anticipated future actions

 - An analysis of ways for EPA to operate more efficiently

-Three legal agreements for settlements totaling about $55 million were lodged in federal court on March 26.
-If a judge approves these agreements, or consent decrees, this would resolve claims against six companies and two municipal sewer system operators for cleanup costs and natural resource damages in the Lower Fox River.
+Three legal agreements for settlements totaling about $55 million were approved in federal court in December 2014.
+These agreements, or consent decrees, resolve claims against six companies and two municipal sewer system operators for cleanup costs and natural resource damages in the Lower Fox River.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 - EPA: Design changes at Little Lake Butte des Morts PCB cleanup approved June 12, 2008